Skip to main content

 As a dentist, you rely heavily on the telephone to bring in enquiries, both from online and offline marketing efforts.
 Let’s say you’re running several adverts in local publications, PPC campaigns and you’re targeting various keywords for SEO.
 Some adverts are probably pulling more weight than others, as are certain keywords for those Google Ads campaigns.

-But how do you know which campaigns are working best for you and which aren’t worth the budget?
+How do I know which campaigns are working best and which aren’t worth the budget?

 By placing unique telephone numbers across your campaigns, you can see which are bringing in patients and which aren’t working as well.